Genuine non-Gaussian entanglement of light and quantum coherence for an atom from noisy multiphoton spin-boson interactions: Closed system dynamics

 The two-mode $m$-photon JC Hamiltonian including additional dispersive couplings is given by

-where $g_{z_i}$ ($i=1,\,2$) are the dispersive coupling strengths.
-For simplicity, we continue to assume $g_1 = g_2 = 1$ and $\Delta=0$.
+where $g_{z_i}$ ($i=1,\,2$) are the dispersive coupling strengths, and $X_i=(a_i+a_i^\dagger)/\sqrt{2}$.
+For simplicity, we continue to assume $g_1 = g_2 = \frac{1}{\sqrt{2}}$ and $\Delta=0$.
 Obtaining an analytical solution for the state of the tripartite system at a later time $t$, starting from the initial state described in Eq.\eqref{eqn_rho0_th} and governed by the Hamiltonian in Eq.\eqref{eqn:ham_disp}, presents a complex challenge.
 Therefore, we turn to numerical simulations to draw meaningful inferences.

-Indeed, the inclusion of such additional interaction remarkably generates coherence in the two-level system from initial thermal noise, as can be seen from Fig.~\ref{fig_cq_Osc_vac_szx}.
-We have verified that such emergence in spin coherence is also visible even if either $g_{z_1}=0$ or $g_{z_2}=0$.
-Similar to the findings reported in~\cite{laha_rabi_2023}, our results also reveal that the supplementary dispersive interaction, which individually produces only a trivial rotation of the Bloch vector around the $\sigma_z$ axis--much like the multiphoton JC interactions--exhibits a non-trivial rotation of the Bloch vector when acting concurrently, thus inducing coherence in the spin.
+Indeed, the inclusion of such an additional interaction remarkably generates coherence in the two-level system from initial thermal noise, as can be seen in Fig.~\ref{fig_cq_Osc_vac_szx}.
+We have verified that such an emergence in spin coherence is also visible even if $g_{z_1}=0$ or $g_{z_2}=0$.
+Similar to the findings reported in~\cite{laha_rabi_2023}, our results also reveal that the supplementary dispersive interaction, which individually produces only a trivial rotation of the Bloch vector around the $\sigma_z$ axis--much like the MPJC interactions--exhibits a nontrivial rotation of the Bloch vector when acting concurrently, thus inducing coherence in the spin.
 The temporal evolution of $\mathcal{C}$, however, is much more complex rather than perfectly oscillatory and also highly sensitive to the choice of $m$ and $p_e$, as shown in Fig.~\ref{fig_cq_Osc_vac_szx}.
 Importantly, coherence is generated even when $p_e=0$.
 As expected, when the initial spin is in the excited state ($p_e=1$) the coherence production is maximum, while a maximally noisy spin ($p_e=0.5$) generates the least coherence.